gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 cruciate ligament - frequently injured ligament in the knee) tears but not for artisanal issues like mine.

-I was kneck-deep in worries.
+I was neck-deep in worries.
 If Yann was right, would that mean I have to move to Munich?
 The previously lurking concern took priority: I barely returned from my sabbatical in Basel.
 How could I explain this at my workplace?
 I pressed harder and asked Yann if anybody else local I could talk to, even if it's a long shot.
 Yann gave me the phone number of his physical therapy friend that worked